Book Online With:

 Here are a few basic reasons you may have missed this month:

 We’re all stressed.
-And sometimes it takes physical ailments to even realize what’s going on inside the body.
+Sometimes it takes physical ailments to even realize what’s going on inside the body.
 Our stress-response system is called the hypothalamus.
 This is the part of your brain that is hard-wired to react as if you’re running from predators.

 When you’re at your peak stress level, your brain tells your endocrine system to turn on fight-or-flight mode with a flood of hormones.
 When you’re under this kind of profound stress, it alters the production of a gonadotropin-releasing hormone.
 These hormones help suppress functions that aren’t essential when it comes to survival, interfering with ovulation and regular menstruation.
 That includes your reproductive system.